 Topic 94: Immigration Theory in Education.
 An investigation of sociological, psychological, and anthropological perspectives of immigration theory and immigration post-1965 as they apply to educational research and immigrant youth in United States schools.
 Topic 95: Language Policy in Education.
 Explores the implications of the perception of language as alternately a right, a resource, and a problem.
 Emphasis is on the development of linguistic support movements (bilingual, ESL, AAVE/Ebonics, etc.) as well as implicit and explicit language policies in the United States and in other countries.
 Topic 96: Biliteracy and New Literacy Studies.
 Focuses on the theoretical foundations of biliteracy theories and new literacy studies.
 Topic 97: Biliteracy and Culture.
-Includes theories and research topics relevant to teaching and learning literacy in two languages, Spanish and English.
-Discussion of the ways in which sociocultural, linguistic, and academic factors influence biliteracy development.
+Includes theories and research topics relevant to teaching and learning literacy in two languages, linguistic, and academic factors influence biliteracy development.